lazerwalker/storyboard/README.md

 Webpack is used to compile Storyboard.
 You can run it via `yarn run build`.
 You can also manually run webpack (`./node_modules/.bin/webpack`, or a globally-installed version) with whatever other args you'd like, to e.g. enable watch mode.
 (Better dev support is coming!)

 The `tests` folder contains a fair number of BDD-style tests. `yarn test` runs 'em.

-## iOS Project?

-This readme mentions an iOS reference project included as a submodule.
-I've left that in for historical purposes, but it doesn't currently work — it relies on an older version of the project.

-You can expect to see a more functioning iOS reference implementation sometime in the future.

 ## License